iliagsy/iliagsy.github.io/_posts/2018-04-21-Can-the-trump-boom-last.md

 The gap between long-term and short-term interest rate has narrowed, as it tends to before recessions.
 Yet the evidence for overheating is thin.

 Inflation has *trended lower* this year.
-Wage growth has *picked up* a little, thankfully, but shows few signs of accelarating.
+Wage growth has *picked up* a little, thankfully, but shows few signs of accelerating.

 Pay would have to increase by quite a lot more before rising inflation is a real worry.